gustavoalvim21/lean/ROADMAP.md

 # Roadmap

-Follow the project’s progress and see what’s coming next 👇
+Follow the project's progress and see what's coming next 👇

-## **1.0 — First Release**
+## 1.0 — First release

-- [ ] Quick selection of bike, track, gear and weather
+- [ ] Quick pick: bike, track, gear and weather
-  Everything set before hitting the track.
-No wasted time.
+  All set before you hit the track.
+Save time.
 - [x] Jump straight into the track
   Launch the game and start riding.
 - [ ] Stable core
-  The essentials working smoothly, no headaches.

-## **1.1**
+  Essentials run smooth.
+No headaches.

+## 1.1 — What's new
 - [ ] Bike, track and gear preview
-  Visual preview of bikes, tracks and riding gear before entering the track.
+  See a visual preview before entering the track.
+Avoid surprises.
+- [ ] Bike, track and gear details
+  Quick stats and key info.
+Pick the right setup fast.
 - [ ] Drag & drop mod install
-  Drop mods into the app and let it install and organize everything automatically.
+  Drop mods in the app and it installs and sorts them.
+Less mess, more track time.

 👉 Follow the development and get involved: **[Patreon](https://www.patreon.com/cw/alv21x)**

+Join us, test stuff, and give feedback — we build together.